boringparty/fancy-index-theme/README.md

 Anybody who is half-decent with CSS and such can clean this up, but it works well as is.

+It isn't in the screenshot, but if you had a readme.txt, it'll load it below the table.

 ## NGINX Config

 This is set for [password protected directories](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).